icsl-Jeon/traj_gen/README.md

 ## 5 Issues
- * please avoid using polynomial order 6 for the case where you minimize the jerk squared integral (objective derivate = 3)
+ * Please avoid using polynomial order 6 for the case where you minimize the jerk squared integral (objective derivate = 3)
+ * Recommend to check soft waypoint constraint  option in case of single corridor mode.